Shippable/admiral/releaseNotes/master.md

   - **Shippable service start error causes builds to fail if start command fails** - Builds will now fail fast if any startup services do not start successfully.
 Changes will go in with next drydock release.

   - **Early adopters can see free and paid minions in Billing page** - Free minions were not being rendered in the `Admin Add-on` section and this issue has been fixed.

+  - **Improved error message when an incorrect ARN type is specified for an ECS loadBalancer** - The deploy job shows a descriptive error if the sourceName does not meet a certain ALB ARN pattern.

 ## Custom Nodes
   - **simple title**: brief description